Peak oil spells the end of civilization. Runaway greenhouse spells the end of humanity. This is my latest attempt at standup tragedy.

 Well, then: How do we get from here to there?
 How do we, in the words of the anthropologist and poet Loren Eiseley, “seek a minor sun” when faced with our final freezing battle with the void?
 How do we, as a species, use our hope and our friendship to address the urgent issue of Peak Oil while simultaneously solving the problem of runaway greenhouse?
 These are the greatest challenges humanity has ever faced.
 Tackling either of them, without the loss of a huge number of human lives, will require tremendous courage, compassion, and creativity.
 Many experts who write about simply one of these issues — Peak Oil — predict complete economic collapse within a decade, followed shortly thereafter by utter chaos and the subsequent death of more than 80% of the world’s population.
 After all, the exponential curve of human population growth matches perfectly the exponential growth of world energy supply, suggesting that the downturn of the energy curve will cause a large-scale die-off of human beings.
 And if you think chaos can’t overwhelm descend on this country, you weren’t paying attention to New Orleans in the wake of hurricane Katrina.
 Horrible as that event was, nearly everybody involved knew it was a temporary inconvenience; I’m concerned how people might act when they recognize Peak Oil as a long emergency.
 One by one, starting in 2012, the world’s cities will experience permanent blackouts; and once we enter the Dark Age, the Stone Age won’t be too far behind.
 Bear in mind, I have mixed feelings about this.
 On one hand, I know the current culture — the culture of make believe, or the culture of death, depending on how deeply you care to think about it — is the worst possible route for most of the planet’s species; as a conservation biologist, I realize the faster and more complete the collapse of Empire, the greater our biological legacy.
 On the other hand, the paralyzing hand of fear grips me every time I think about Peak Oil; a life in the ivory tower is damned poor preparation for Stone-Age living.
 Fortunately, I only think about it a few thousand times each day.

 Can we get from here to there?
 We have the best excuse in the world to not act.
 The momentum of civilization is powerful.
 Resisting those in power will almost certainly lead to imprisonment, torture, perhaps even death.
 Those are pretty good excuses to forego action.
-So the question becomes, in the words of author and activist Derrick Jensen: “Would you rather have the best excuse in the world, or would you rather have a world?”
+So the question becomes: “Would you rather have the best excuse in the world, or would you rather have a world?”
 To tackle Peak Oil and runaway greenhouse at the same time might require larger doses of courage, compassion, and creativity than we can find in ourselves.

 But I hope not.
 And in that hope, we find the agenda ahead, laid out in ten huge steps by James Howard Kunstler, author of The Long Emergency.
 This is a not a 10-step plan in the usual sense; rather, we will have to start all of these steps simultaneously, and now.
 These steps are ginormous.
 That’s a new word, as of last month when Webster‘s declared it so.
 Interestingly, I read about it under a tiny headline.
 And I was quite disappointed that ginormous was chosen, but gihugic was not.
 In any event, here are the 10 steps: